 There are approximately 460 Crown counsel throughout B.C.
 The prosecution service is divided into five regions – North, Interior, Fraser, Vancouver and Vancouver Island-Powell River.
 There are criminal appeals and special prosecutions offices in Vancouver and Victoria.
 Provincial headquarters is in Victoria.

-The assistant deputy attorney general of the Criminal Justice Branch is the head of B.C.’s Prosecution Service.
+The assistant deputy attorney general is the head of the BC Prosecution Service.